Steal This Strategy: Using Keyword Research for Competitor Analysis

 There are essentially three main categories of keywords you need to know:

 2. Long-tail keywords are more specific phrases like "modern leather sofa for small apartments" or "best running shoes for flat feet."
-Lower search volumes but way more targeted and easier to rank for.
+Lower search volumes but way more targeted, often valuable keywords that are easier to rank for.
+Many successful SEO strategies focus heavily on these.

 3. Then you've got LSI (Latent Semantic Indexing) keywords, which are semantically related terms that help search engines better understand context.
 Think "couch," "loveseat," or "recliner" for that furniture keyword.